jaredkrinke/sic1/sic1-assembly.md

 If the result is <= 0, execution branches to address `C`.

-Note that if `C` is not specified, the address of the next instruction is used (in other words, the branch does nothing).
+Note that if `C` is not specified, the address of the next instruction is automatically added by the assembler (in effect, this means that taking the branch is no different from advancing to the next instruction).

 ## Built-in addresses
 For convenience, addresses can be specified using labels.
 The following predefined labels are always available: